LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>9</sup> Then said he unto me, The iniquity of the house of Israel and Judah [is] exceeding great, and the land is full of blood, and the city full of perverseness: for they say, The LORD hath forsaken the earth, and the LORD seeth not.
 <sup>10</sup> And as for me also, mine eye shall not spare, neither will I have pity, [but] I will recompense their way upon their head.
 <sup>11</sup> And, behold, the man clothed with linen, which [had] the inkhorn by his side, reported the matter, saying, I have done as thou hast commanded me.

 ## Chapter 10

 <sup>1</sup> Then I looked, and, behold, in the firmament that was above the head of the cherubims there appeared over them as it were a sapphire stone, as the appearance of the likeness of a throne.
 <sup>2</sup> And he spake unto the man clothed with linen, and said, Go in between the wheels, [even] under the cherub, and fill thine hand with coals of fire from between the cherubims, and scatter [them] over the city.
 And he went in in my sight.
 <sup>3</sup> Now the cherubims stood on the right side of the house, when the man went in; and the cloud filled the inner court.
 <sup>4</sup> Then the glory of the LORD went up from the cherub, [and stood] over the threshold of the house; and the house was filled with the cloud, and the court was full of the brightness of the LORD’S glory.
-<sup>5</sup> And the sound of the cherubims ’ wings was heard [even] to the outer court, as the voice of the Almighty God when he speaketh.
+<sup>5</sup> And the sound of the cherubims’ wings was heard [even] to the outer court, as the voice of the Almighty God when he speaketh.
 <sup>6</sup> And it came to pass, [that] when he had commanded the man clothed with linen, saying, Take fire from between the wheels, from between the cherubims; then he went in, and stood beside the wheels.
 <sup>7</sup> And [one] cherub stretched forth his hand from between the cherubims unto the fire that [was] between the cherubims, and took [thereof], and put [it] into the hands of [him that was] clothed with linen: who took [it], and went out.
 <sup>8</sup> And there appeared in the cherubims the form of a man’s hand under their wings.